tfpauly/draft-ohai-chunked-ohttp/draft-ohai-chunked-ohttp.md

 the body of requests and responses are sealed and opened in chunks, instead of as a whole.

-Besides the chunks being individually encrypted and authenticated, the chunks protect two other pieces of information:
+The AEAD that protects both requests and responses protects individual chunks from modification or truncation.
+Additionally, chunk authentication protects two other pieces of information:

 1. the order of the chunks (the sequence number of each chunk), which is included in the nonce of each chunk.
 1. which chunk is the final chunk, which is indicated by a sentinel in the AAD of the final chunk.

-The format of the outer packaging that carries the chunks (the length fields, specifically) is not explicitly authenticated.
-AEADs already prevent truncation attacks on individual chunks.
-This also allows the chunks to be transported with different structures, and still be valid as long as the order and finality are preserved.
+The format of the outer packaging that carries the chunks (the length prefix for each chunk specifically) is not explicitly authenticated.
+This allows the chunks to be transported by alternative means, and still be valid as long as the order and finality are preserved.
+In particular, the variable-length encoding used for lengths allows for different expressions of the same value, where the choice between equivalent encodings is not authenticated.

 ## Request Encapsulation {#request-encap}